 Writer and Author in the Lakes

-I observe and I write of things you may or may not agree with, either way.
-It doesn’t matter if you laugh, cry, or disagree with me.
-I only want a reaction to show me that you’re alive.
+I observe and I write of things you may or may not agree with.
+Either way, it doesn’t matter if you laugh, cry, or disagree with me, I only want a reaction from to show me that care, or at the very least you’re alive.

 I’ve written over ten books but only published three, which are; The Awesome Power of Question, Remember with Love and Grief Tools.
 Now I’m writing full time I’m hoping to have three more books on sale for Christmas 2023.
 The next one to go live will be Smiler, a memoir, followed by a critique of Oscar Wilde’s essay The Soul of Man Under Socialism.
 The Fish Wanted to Run should be launched Christmas week and will be the most controversial.

 From My Journal